-The War of 1812 concluded in 1815, and in the decades to come, the United States developed a vast transportation system, a national bank, and interstate trade.
-The economy blossomed, and canals, roads, cities, and industrialization expanded.
+Life in the 1800’s in America was very different than it is today.
+The War of 1812 concluded in 1815, and just until then, the United States was going to start developing a vast transportation system, a national bank, and interstate trade.
+The economy soon blossomed, and canals, roads, cities, and industrialization expanded.

 England’s defeat in the War of 1812 also removed barriers to westward expansion and, tragically, accelerated Native American removal.

 Two hundred years ago, the United States stood at the edge of a frontier — both literally and figuratively.
-So what was life like at that exciting time?
+So what was life like in the 1800’s?